Liberty (1986 film)

 Liberty is a television film which aired on NBC on June 23, 1986.
-It is a largely fictionalized account of the construction of the Statue of Liberty, which had been completed 100 years earlier.
+It is a largely fictionalized account of the construction of the Statue of Liberty (Liberty Enlightening the World), which had been completed 100 years earlier.

 Scenes were shot on location in Paris and Baltimore.

 Plot

 Sculptor Frédéric Auguste Bartholdi (Frank Langella) and author Édouard de Laboulaye (Jean-Pierre Cassel) agree to create a monument to present to the United States on behalf of the French people.
 Bartholdi searches for a model, approaching (and romancing) young woman Jeanne Baheau (Corinne Touzet) for the body of the statue, and deciding to use his mother (Claire Bloom) as a model for its face.

 Enlisted to help with its construction are immigrant coppersmith Jacque Marchant (Chris Sarandon), shop owner Seamus Reilly (George Kennedy), and assistant Robert Johnson (LeVar Burton).
 Marchant falls in love with poet Emma Lazarus (Carrie Fisher), who supplies the sonnet "The New Colossus" for the base of the statue.